ckov/jl/README.md

 ## Journal file location

-The directory where the journal file is saved is configurable with the `$REPO` configuration parameter (default: `$HOME/journal`).
+The directory where the journal file is saved is configurable with the `$DIR` configuration parameter (default: `$HOME/journal`).

 The journal file is named after the script name `$0`, therefore by default this is `jl.txt`.

 Create a symlink for different files:
 ```console